jlinoff/pam/PROPOSAL.md

 uses two structurally clean passwords, checked as such, so the corpus is the only variable.

+### Fixed: an empty vault had no report body

+Found by the regression test for the close-and-restart fix, which failed for a reason unrelated to what it was testing.

+`readyBody()` omitted the progress and results containers when there was nothing to check.
+So on a vault with no stored passwords, Check was still shown, and pressing it reported *"internal error: the breach report body is not present"* — a correct message about entirely the wrong thing.
+The loud-failure change from the previous fix is what made this visible rather than silent.

+Both halves fixed: the containers are always present, and Check is hidden when there is no work for it.
+A button whose only possible outcome is to report that it has nothing to do is an invitation to press it and learn nothing.

+**The test was also wrong.** Its second `show.bs.modal` fired outside `withVaultUiFixture`, by which point the vault was empty — so it took the no-passwords branch and failed on a missing element that had nothing to do with the restart behaviour it was checking.
+Now scoped inside the fixture, with a separate test for the empty-vault case.

 ### Fixed: Check stopped working after closing the dialogue

 Reported as "Check does not seem to be working", and the qualifier — only